!!Trivia for the film:

 ** Spider-Man's symbiote suit was originally going to look identical to the one in the comics, being made of black latex.
 However, Creator/SamRaimi thought it looked too much like a gimp suit and opted to go with a black and silver version of Spider-Man's original costume.

 ** In the first trailers revealing his presence in the movie, Venom looked a lot more similar to his classic comic book portrayal, but was later changed to match his appearance in the film.

 ** Neither Venom nor Gwen Stacy were present in the original planning packet, with a random woman serving the role Gwen later took.

 ** Also, ''Gwen'' was originally going to be kidnapped for the final battle, not Mary Jane; Mary Jane would have talked sense into Harry instead of Harry's butler.
 A line Mary Jane said for this scene was actually used in the trailer: "We've all done terrible things to each other, but we have to learn to forgive each other or else everything we ever were will have meant nothing."

-** An entire ''character'', a doctor whom Marko strongarms into helping find a cure for his daughter, ends up on the cutting room floor, even though he had evidently filmed several scenes.
+** An entire ''character'', a doctor whom Marko strongarms into helping find a cure for his daughter (played by Adrian Lester), ended up on the cutting room floor, even though he had evidently filmed several scenes.
 Ouch!

 ** Creator/WillemDafoe filmed several scenes as Harry's hallucination, but in the final movie only has one.